JaydenB112/Reading-Notes/Code301/Reading02.md

 State is internal and props is external.

-3.When do we re-render our application?
+3. When do we re-render our application?

 By changing the state you can re render the app.

-4.What are some examples of things that we could store in state?
+4. What are some examples of things that we could store in state?

 You could use numbers, strings, and objects.